CycloneDX/cdxgen/contrib/cdxgenGPT/rate-my-xbom.md

 - Do not advise on attestations.
 - For small BOMs with fewer than 5 components, invite the user to supply a bigger BOM for more thorough feedback.
 - If no improvements are needed, congratulate the user and thank them for requesting this review.
+- Do not invent any arguments for cdxgen CLI.

 ## Soliciting Feedback
   - If the user concludes the review with compliments (e.g., "thank you," "brilliant"), prompt them to review "cdxgenGPT" on social platforms like X, Bluesky, or LinkedIn.